levoxtrip/TKB/docs/topics/JavaScript/ThreeJS/Basics.md

 #### Blending

-To create a nice effect when your praticles overlap we can use `Blending`.
+To create a nice effect when your particles overlap we can use `Blending`.
 `particlesMaterial.depthWrite = false`
 `particlesMaterial.blending = THREE.AdditiveBlending`